-While a Labradoodle may make the perfect family pet, it’s their recent popularity that can make them an attractive business model for these unscrupulous dog breeders.
+While a Labradoodle may make the perfect family pet, it’s their recent popularity that can make them an attractive business model for these unscrupulous online dog breeders.
 It’s for this reason that our Puppy Mill Watchdog monitors and reports on Labradoodle puppy breeders and online puppy broker websites.

-Please do your research before you buy a Labradoodle puppy online — if the breeder will not let you meet the mother and see her condition and where she lives, don’t buy the puppy.
+Please do your research before you buy a Labradoodle puppy — if the breeder will not let you meet the mother and see her condition and where she lives, don’t buy the puppy.
 Video chats, videos and photos do not take the place of seeing in person.

 About the Breed: Labradoodles

 Labradoodles often referred to as “designer dogs.”
 Labradoodles can range in size from 12-26 inches tall and can weigh 20 -100 pounds depending on the size of the parents.

 Age Expectancy: 10-15 years.

 Temperament: High energy.
 Smart, friendly, and affectionate loving dogs.

 Coat: Curly, wiry, wavy, soft and straight.